Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/09-Building-Applications/3-full-stack-apps/1-restful-api.md

 The four CRUD operations (Create, Read, Update, Delete) map directly to HTTP methods (POST, GET, PATCH/PUT, DELETE), and those HTTP methods are the vocabulary your frontend will use to communicate with every backend you'll ever work with.

 In the next steps, you'll connect your React frontend to these same Supabase endpoints — so instead of Postman sending the requests, your UI will.
 The mental model you've built today is exactly what you need to make that connection.

-**Key takeaways:**
-- A RESTful API sits between the UI and the database and handles all communication between them
-- CRUD maps to POST, GET, PATCH/PUT, and DELETE
-- Every request needs the right HTTP method, the right URL, the right headers, and (for POST/PATCH/PUT) the right body
-- Status codes tell you whether a request succeeded and why it failed
-- Testing bad inputs is just as important as testing good ones — it reveals what the API enforces and what your frontend needs to handle